zhz03/OpenBlimp/docs/developer_tutorial/Development_logic.md

 - Development guideline
 - Overall development framework
-- Communication method
 - Capability extension
 - Algorithm customization

 ## Development guideline

 Blimp development is a complicated work which is highly hardware-software integrated.
+Thus, it's hard to debug if each part of your system is not fully verified and tested.